bhja/whapi-bot/README.md

 To execute the jar as shown below if variable is set as shown above.
     java -jar ./whatsapp-bot-1.0.jar
-The token can also be passed during the jar execution as shown below
+The token can also be passed during the jar execution as shown below.

     java -DWHAPI_TOKEN=XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX -jar target/whatsapp-bot-1.0.jar

 Configure the webhook in the whapi dashboard to listen to the messages.